-- North County Community Network – Non-Profit networking meetings are up again in 2018.
+- North County Community Network – Non-Profit networking meetings on a regular basis started up again in 2018.
 They are informal, round table discussions where agencies and organizations network to share information, accomplishments, events and needs to help each other carry out their various missions.
 Currently they are held on Zoom every other month.
 The next meeting is scheduled for June 9, 2021 at 10am.
 Contact Fulcrum to get yourself on that list.
 There are always helpful and important serendipitous connections made.
 After the topic of diversity came up at a meeting in 2019, we organized a two-session training led by Emily Fanjoy from Tides of Change (formerly Women’s Crisis Center).
 After meeting The Bear Den organizers in their very first weeks, we offered them fiscal sponsorship under our 501c3 status.
 We modeled our meetings on the central Tillamook County monthly Social Directors meetings.
 One of its organizers, Mis Carlton-Swanson from the Oregon Food Bank, wanted to extend this format to North and South County and with the help of Laura Swanson and Barbara McLaughlin held a meeting on Feb 21st, 2018 at the Handy Creek Bakery in Wheeler on a closed day.
 35 people crowded together to share about their work.
-Besides local and county wide nonprofits, members from several area churches and cities attended, as did Jesse Just from CARTM who serendipitous was just coming to get breakfast.
-The next meeting of the North County Community Network will be on May 10th from 1-3pm at the White Clover Grange in Mohler
+Besides local and county wide nonprofits, members from several area churches and cities attended, as did Jessi Just from CARTM who serendipitously was just coming to get breakfast.

 - Events Calendar – Barbara McLaughlin used to regular update a fundraising planning calendar for local non-profits to aid them in choosing effective dates for their events.